+Level 1

-Level 1 Level 2 Level 3 Measurements based on quoted Measurements based on inputs other Measurements based on prices (unadjusted) in active markets than quoted prices included in Level unobservable inputs for the asset or for identical assets or liabilities 1 that are observable for the asset or liability. that the entity can access at the liability, either directly or indirectly. measurement date.
+Measurements based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
+Level 2 Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
+Level 3